ecashin/go-getting/README.md

   to multiplex the goroutines onto shared O.S. threads, then they're acting as coroutines, so the runtime.Gosched() call is needed in the busy wait for the coroutines to yield the CPU.

+bakery-v.go - Verbose Go implementation of 1974 Lamport bakery algorithm

+selfwrite.go - Go program that writes its own source to stdout